adamscooch/filey/README.md

 ## Why I Built This

-I manage e-commerce for a phone case brand.
-Every day I'm uploading product photos to Shopify, rebuilding landing pages, compressing videos for ads, converting screenshots for email campaigns.
-The file prep alone was eating hours out of my week.
+I manage ecommerce websites and email marketing for multiple brands.
+Every day I'm uploading product photos to Shopify, rebuilding landing pages, compressing videos for PDPs, converting screenshots for email campaigns.
+The file prep alone was eating a lot of time.

 I had ImageOptim for lossless JPEG compression.
 Permute for video conversion.
 HandBrake when I needed more codec control.
 Gifski for making GIFs from video clips.
 PDF Squeezer for compressing sell sheets.
 A separate app for resizing.
 Another for format conversion.
 Another for metadata stripping.